01CWA/cwaportfolio/content/project/2021-08-10-increase-cyclistic-s-bike-share-membership-how-do-annual-members-and-casual-riders-differ/index.md

 ![](images/avgduration.png)

->*Casual riders frequent the two most popular stations to begin rides, Streeter Drive & Grand Ave. and Lake Shore Drive & Monroe St. It’s fairly even for the rest of the most popular start stations between the two types of riders (as defined in this graph as over 10,000 rides per year beginning at the station.)*
+>*Casual riders dominate starting their rides at the two most popular stations to begin rides, Streeter Drive & Grand Ave. and Lake Shore Drive & Monroe St. It’s fairly even for the rest of the most popular start stations between the two types of riders (as defined in this graph as over 10,000 rides per year beginning at the station.)*

 ![](images/mostpopstfinomit.png)